docker/docs/docker-for-mac/osxfs.md

 like and what kind of slow-down your use case is experiencing.
 In some cases, it is not obvious what operation is even slow in your specific development workflow.
 The additional set-up to reproduce the problem means we have less time to fix bugs, develop analysis tools, or improve performance.
-So, please include simple, immediate performance issue reproduction test cases.
+So, include simple, immediate performance issue reproduction test cases.
 The [rake reproduction case](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/103)